 \subsection{\textit{Protocol} Integration}

 The first category, and arguably the conceptually simplest way of integrating foundation models such as LLMs into a robotic system, is to use them as \textit{translators} of user inputs.

 For example, \textit{ros2ai}~\cite{ros2ai} does this by translating a generic user prompt into one specific ROS\,2 command line interface tool call.
 The interaction is limited, although possible, and the process is mostly \emph{unidirectional} (e.g., the user is presented with the response of the ROS command).

 More recently, with the advent of the MCP protocol as the de-facto standard for tool use in LLMs/VLMs, multiple authors have proposed technical integrations~\cite{rosmcp,rosmcpserver}.
-The available tooling can span multiple domains: interaction with graphical interfaces (e.g., launching a simulator), the previously mentioned execution of ROS\,2 command line interface commands, or the connectivity with ROS communication paradigms (publishing / subscribing to specific topics, calling services, or executing actions.
+The available tooling can span multiple domains: interaction with graphical interfaces (e.g., launching a simulator), the previously mentioned execution of ROS\,2 command line interface commands, or the connectivity with ROS communication paradigms (publishing/subscribing) to specific topics, calling services, or executing actions.
 Indeed, the MCP protocol maps well with, e.g., the service and action interfaces in ROS.

 A notable related approach is code-as-policies~\cite{liang2022code}, where the LLM outputs Python code to perform the task (using a predefined API for sensorimotor actions).
 The code is then executed in a loop.
-Essentially the LLM “programs” the robot on the fly.
+Essentially, the LLM “programs” the robot on the fly.